A DUI is a serious offense in Texas. It can result in license revocation, hefty fines, and possible jail time.

 The DWI conviction process is full of technicalities and legal proceedings.
 How you choose to approach this process can significantly affect the outcome.

 To have a chance at the best possible outcome, you should hire an expert Texas criminal defense lawyer.
-They can help you navigate the legal process and protect your rights.
+We can help you navigate the legal process and protect your rights.

-Call The Law Office of Simer & Tetens to learn more about how we can help you at this difficult point in your life.
+Call The Law Office of Simer & Tetens to learn more about how our DWI attorneys in Waco, TX can help you at this difficult point in your life.

 What Constitutes Driving Under the Influence in Texas?